wxchaser24/Azul-Plus/README.md

 - Roads and Borders Remain Working, Its just for the Road Signs.
 Sorry:/ but its easily fixable if it annoys you.

 11. I also Added The original Metro maps If you just prefer that one.
 With full icon speed

+Note: Metro's and Regional Map Mile Width (zoom level) Can be Adjusted in Regmetromap_DftCfg.xml and NowMetroMap_DftCg.xml etc just incase you want to change it.